okta/samples-js-vue/custom-login/README.md

 Before running this sample, you will need the following:

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
 * An Okta Application, configured for Singe-Page App (SPA) mode.
 This is done from the Okta Developer Console and you can find instructions [here][OIDC SPA Setup Instructions].
 When following the wizard, use the default properties.
-They are are designed to work with our sample applications.
+They are designed to work with our sample applications.

 ## Running This Example